 2. I will spend more time with friends and family

-Camping is a great way to spend time with friends and family and in the middle of the Australian bush, where mobile reception is flaky or non-existent, we have more time to foster the relationships we want and space to connect with those you love.
+Camping is a great way to spend quality time with friends and family.
+Especially in the middle of the Australian bush, where mobile reception is flaky or non-existent, we have more time to foster the relationships we want and space to connect with those you love.
 Camping is also a great way to rest the body and mind and do a great deal of nothing.

 Cooking over a fire with a cast iron camp oven makes everything taste better.
 Image: Cast Iron Boys